erichlf/erichlf.github.io/README.md

 ---
-dg-publish: true
+share: true
 ---

-Personal site of Erich L Foster, managed by Obsidian, Digital Garden, Vercel, and GitHub.
+Personal site of Erich L Foster, managed by Obsidian, Obsidian Github-Publisher, and GitHub.